Legal separation in Colorado means more than just living apart, and it isn’t necessarily “simpler” or “quicker” than a full divorce.

-The process begins, as with a divorce, with the filing of a petition with the court.
+The legal separation process begins, as with a divorce, with the filing of a petition with the Colorado Springs courts.
 Instead of asking for a divorce decree, however, the petition requests that the court grant a decree of legal separation.
 This final decree is very much like the final decree in a divorce case, specifically listing the various rights and obligations of the parties as they embark on their separate lives.
 But unlike a divorce proceeding, the couple remains married after the conclusion of the process.
 This means that the spouses can’t remarry, among other limitations

 Why would a couple want to separate yet still remain married?
 The reasons are many, from the spiritual to the financial to the practical.
 Colorado couples may choose legal separation over divorce because:

-If you are contemplating ending your marriage, or are considering separating, you should meet with an experienced Colorado divorce attorney who can help you decide wither legal separation is the right choice for you.
+If you are contemplating ending your marriage, or are considering separating, you should meet with an experienced divorce attorney in Colorado Springs who can help you decide to wither legal separation is the right choice for you.